jillesvangurp/kt-search/README.md

 println("found ${results.total} hits")
 results
   // extension function that deserializes
-  // uses kotlinx.serialization
+  // the hits using kotlinx.serialization
   .parseHits<TestDocument>()
   .first()
-  // hits don't always include source
-  // in that case it will be a null document
   .let {
+    // we feel lucky
     println("doc ${it.name}")
   }
 // you can also get the JsonObject if you don't